stackhpc/ansible-role-libvirt-vm/README.md

           interfaces.
 Default is `libvirt_vm_trust_guest_rx_filters`.
         - `model`: The name of the interface model.
 Eg. `e1000` or `ne2k_pci`, if undefined it defaults to `virtio`.
         - `alias`: An optional interface alias.
-This can be used to tie specific network configuration to persistent network devices via name.
-The user defined alias is always prefixed with `ua-` to be compliant (aliases without `ua-` are ignored by libvirt.
+When cloud-init is enabled, this is required and used as the interface name in the guest.
+The alias is always prefixed with `ua-` to be compliant (aliases without `ua-` are ignored by libvirt).
            If undefined it defaults to libvirt managed `vnetX`.
+        - `address`: Optional static IP address in CIDR notation (e.g., "192.168.1.100/24").
+          Requires cloud-init to be enabled.
+        - `gateway`: Optional gateway IP address for the interface.
+          Requires cloud-init to be enabled.
+        - `nameservers`: Optional list of DNS nameservers.
+          Requires cloud-init to be enabled.
     - `console_log_enabled`: if `true`, log console output to a file at the path specified by `console_log_path`, **instead of** to a PTY.
 If `false`, direct terminal output to a PTY at serial port 0.
 Default is